bjnath/demodocs/INSTALL.rst

 Using a package manager (``yum``, ``apt-get``, etc.) to install ``scikit-learn`` or other Python packages is not your best option:

-- you're likely to get an older version
+- You're likely to get an older version.

-- as you make updates and add new packages you can fall victim to dependency conflicts, just as when using pip without a virtual environment.
+- As you make updates and add new packages you can fall victim to dependency conflicts, just as when using pip without a virtual environment.